ourway/auth/README.rst

 ***************
 Auth is a module that makes authorization simple and also scalable and powerful.
 It also has a beautiful RESTful API for use in micro-service architectures and platforms.
 It is originally desinged to use in Appido, a scalable media market in Iran.

+I use Travis and Codecov to keep myself honest.

 *******************
 requirements